trawick/ct-httpd/src/proto1/README.md

 * Statically maintain SCTs for your server certificates using the log submission tool on another machine, and use the CTStaticSCTs directive to point to them
 * Perform the off-line audit of SCTs received by proxy on another machine by moving the .out files from the CTAuditStorage directory to a machine with the tools installed.

+### Certificate transparency tools on Windows

+To my knowledge, no build is currently implemented for this.
+In order to test log submission on Windows, you can modify the source file fakect.c to be able to copy an SCT to the right place on your system, and install the compiled form as ct.exe in the appropriate directory under CTToolsDir.

 ## OpenSSL 1.0.2

 This is absolutely required for web server/proxy support.

 ## Python 2.x

 2.7 is fine.
 It has not been tested with 2.6 or earlier.
-This is required for manipulation of the log config database and for performing an off-line audit of SCTs received by proxy.
+Python is required for manipulation of the log config database and for performing an off-line audit of SCTs received by proxy.
 Neither of these has to be performed on the web server/proxy machine.

 Build
 =====